 Q- My income is Rs.
 350,000 and I am availing deduction u/s 80C of amounting Rs.
 1,50,000.
 So, my income after deduction comes to Rs.
 2,00,000 then whether section 234 F of income tax act 1961 will still be leviable in my case?

 Yes, penalty under Section 234F would be leviable in your case.
 In your case, you are required to file ITR as per law because your income before deductions is above the basic exemption limit.
 Therefore, if you file the belated return then sec 234F shall be applicable.
 Late Fees of Rs.
 1000 shall be applicable in your case.

 Yes, both will be applicable simultaneously in a situation when your tax is payable.
-However, in case of late filing of return when no tax is payable then interest under sec 234 A shall not be levied and only late fee u/s 234F shall be leviable.
+However, in case of late filing of return when no tax is payable then interest under sec 234 A shall not be levied and only late fee for ITR u/s 234F shall be leviable.

 Just don’t get confused in both of these sections.
-Sec 234A speaks for levy of interest at the rate of 1% on the tax amount due while section 234F talks about levy of a definite amount of late fees depending on the date of filing of the return.
+Sec 234A speaks for levy of interest at the rate of 1% on the tax amount due while section 234F talks about the levy of a definite amount of late fees depending on the date of filing of the return.
 Therefore, both will be applicable in case of delay in filing of return u/s 139(1) if your tax is unpaid.

 In this case, after the e-verification of return, it would be processed by the income tax department as per the normal provisions of the income tax law.

-Section 139 of Income Tax Act 1961 define different types of income tax return which can be filed by various assessees.
+Section 139 of the Income Tax Act 1961 defines different types of the income tax returns which can be filed by various assessees.
 Like mandatory/ voluntary return u/s 139(1), loss return u/s 139(3), belated return u/s 139(4), revised return u/s 139(5), income tax return of a charity or religious institution u/s 139(4A) etc.